synapticloop/panl/README.md

    be selected to be searched on, for example, in the Book Store Walkthrough, the user can select to search within the title, the author, the description, or all of them. **Also configure the query time boost.**

+1. **MORE LIKE THIS** - Return 'More Like This' results from the Solr server with your specific query, with the ability to configure the Solr query operands on the fly.

 1. **FIELD VALUE validation** - By default, Solr can error when an invalid value is passed through - for example, if Solr is expecting a numeric value and it